Balaje/Summation-by-parts/README.md

   - Right: $c_2(r) = [1 + 0.1\sin(2\pi r), r]$
   - Top: $c_3(q) = [q, 1]$ (interface)

-We add a curved boundary on the left and right hand sides of the domain, but keep the interface a straight line.This does not do anything to the interface condition, i.e, the surface Jacobian is still equal to 1 on the interface.
+We add a curved boundary on the left and right-hand sides of the domain but keep the interface a straight line.
+This does not do anything to the interface condition, i.e., the surface Jacobian is still equal to 1 on the interface.
 But regardless, we still perform a convergence test.

 We have the following results: